marmelab/react-admin/docs/Resource.md

 <Resource name="posts" list={PostList} create={PostCreate} edit={PostEdit} show={PostShow} remove={PostRemove} />
 ```

-For this resource admin-on-rest will fetch the `http://jsonplaceholder.typicode.com/posts` endpoint for data.
+For this resource react-admin will fetch the `http://jsonplaceholder.typicode.com/posts` endpoint for data.

 The routing will map the component as follows: